snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 	* The estimated level change following the prior authorization policy?

 	* The estimated change in the trend per quarter following the policy change?

+The results of the model suggest a statistically significant decrease in both the level and trend of market share following the start of the prior authorization policy.

 * Check for and address autocorrelation: use the standard regression results to assess whether autocorrelation is present and, if so, determine what parameters to use in modelling